 1. Winter delayed Season 7’s premiere date to July

 Typically, Game of Thrones premieres in April of each year.
-2017 will buck this trend, thanks to one simple fact: winter is here.
+2017 will buck this trend, thanks to one simple fact: Winter is here.
 As said by showrunners David Benioff and D.B.
 Weiss, “We’re starting a bit later because at the end of this season, ‘Winter is here,’ and that means that sunny weather doesn’t really serve our purposes any more.”

 HBO has officially confirmed that the season will kick off on July 16.
-Sorry fans, you’ll have to wait a bit longer than usual to find out what happens.

 2. We’ll be getting a much shorter season